uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

 Requirements For Iterator Use With Device Policies
 ++++++++++++++++++++++++++++++++++++++++++++++++++
 Iterator are, by default, not assumed to refer to content which is accessible on the device which requires that content to be copied to the device prior to being used inside a `SYCL`_ kernel.
+We define the term "indirectly device accessible" to mean representing data which is accessible on the device within a SYCL kernel.
+"Indirectly device accessible iterators" are iterators which can inherently be dereferenced on the device within a SYCL kernel.
+:doc:`*buffer position objects* <buffer_wrappers>` returned by ``oneapi::dpl::begin`` and ``oneapi::dpl::end`` are not
+iterators, but they are "indirectly device accessible" because they represent data which is accessible on the device.
-We define iterators to be "indirectly device accessible iterators" when they can inherently be dereferenced on the device in a SYCL kernel.
-When using oneDPL algorithms with a ``device_policy``, "indirectly device accessible iterators" avoid unnecessary data movement when provided as input or output arguments.
+When using oneDPL algorithms with a ``device_policy``, "indirectly device accessible" types avoid unnecessary data movement when provided as input or output arguments.

-Examples of "indirectly device accessible iterators" include SYCL USM shared or device memory, or iterator types like ``counting_iterator`` or ``discard_iterator`` that do not require any data to be copied to the device to be used in a SYCL kernel.
-An example of an iterator which does not refer to "indirectly device accessible" is a ``std::vector`` iterator, which requires the data to be copied to the device in some way prior to usage in a SYCL kernel within algorithms used with a ``device_policy``.
+Examples of "indirectly device accessible" iterators include SYCL USM shared or device memory, or iterator types like ``counting_iterator`` or ``discard_iterator`` that do not require any data to be copied to the device to be used in a SYCL kernel.
+An example of an iterator type which is not "indirectly device accessible" is a ``std::vector`` iterator, with a host allocator which requires the data to be copied to the device in some way prior to usage in a SYCL kernel within algorithms used with a ``device_policy``.

-When used as input or output with algorithms using a ``device_policy`` "indirectly device accessible iterators" must also be SYCL device-copyable, as defined by the SYCL Specification.
+"Indirectly device accessible" types which are iterators must also be SYCL device-copyable to be used as input or output for oneDPL algorithms using a ``device_policy``.

 oneDPL Iterators
 ++++++++++++++++